Orleans Watchdog

 Be More Proactive In Encouraging Involvement In Local Governance

-The reasons this is important are simple:
+The reasons this issue is important are simple:

 (1) It's natural for like-minded people to cluster together and form a "bubble," in which the receive only certain data and consider only certain ideas.
 A great example of this is Kent's Point, where the expert's report had absolutely zero impact on the narratives already embraced by town officials before the study was conducted, even though it conflicted with them substantially.